Margaret (singer): Achievements

 Margaret has won various accolades during her career, including five Eska Music Awards, two Glamour Poland Awards, a Kids' Choice Award, four MTV Europe Music Awards, and a Róże Gali award.
 Her third MTV Europe Music Award win in 2018 made her the first Polish artist to win the award more than twice, a record she extended in 2020 with her fourth win.
 At the National Festival of Polish Song, she received a SuperJedynka award in 2014 and the TVP1 Special Award in 2017.
 She has also been honoured with Wprosts ShEO Award for her activism in 2024.
-Margaret was the third most-streamed Polish female artist of the decade on Spotify in a ranking published by Spotify Poland for its tenth anniversary in 2023.
+Margaret was the third most-streamed Polish female artist of the decade on Spotify in a ranking published by Spotify Poland to mark its tenth anniversary in 2023.
+She was the 30th most-played artist by Polish radio stations in 2025.